kyang5/coursedescriptions/source/spring.rst

     | Mundelein Center:0606 (Lake Shore) Monday, Wednesday, Friday 11:30AM-12:20

     **Notes:**
+    This is a blended class.
+More details will be forthcoming.

     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.